tiayyba/CYT180_Project1/README.md

 | **device**     | Logging device identifier | Some values contain leading/trailing spaces |

-### Important Notes
-The dataset intentionally contains:
-- Mixed timestamp formats
-- Invalid IPs
-- Ports outside the valid range
-- Category inconsistencies (protocol/action variations)
-- Byte fields with units, commas, or negative values
-- Missing values across multiple columns
-- ~1% duplicate rows

-You will clean and standardize these fields in **Part B** of the project.

 ----

 ## Part A — DataCamp Preparation (5%)